14 Sep How is Your Tap Water?(Last Updated On: January 11, 2018)

 - Drink Cool Water

-Bottled water that is not stored properly does increase your risk.
+Not storing bottled water properly increases your risk.
 Try not to drink water from a bottle that has been sitting in high temperatures (like a car on a summer day).
 Store bottled water away from heat or chemical and do not reuse plastic bottles.

 - Add a Water Filter